SSharath-Kumar/cs5293sp22-project1/README.md

 *input: string (file data to be passed as a string)*

-Using spacy on the data from the input file, <>
-All entities with the label PERSON are redacted using replace.
+Using spacy tokenized the data from the input file and all entities with the label PERSON are redacted using replace.

 To increase accuracy, NLTK is also used to find any other names missed.
 The data is tokenized into chunks (ne_chunk) and all chunks with the PERSON label are redacted using replace.